Some of these attractions operate restricted opening times and dates - please check with the attraction before making your visit.

 Samphire Hoe, Dover CT17 9FL

-Dover Leisure Centre is a multi-sports leisure centre with Swimming Pools, Sports Hall, Squash Courts, Health and Fitness club and Sauna/Steam Suite.
+Dover District Leisure Centre is a multi-sports leisure centre with swimming pools, sports hall, squash courts, a 120 piece gym, 3 studios, a sauna and steam room, and clip 'n climb walls.
 There are a range of membership packages available, however, you do not have to be a member to use the centre.

 Telephone: 01304 201145